+a.
 Shape of Lot.
-Exceptional narrowness, shallowness or shape of a specific property in existence on the effective date of the Zoning Ordinance or amendment. ☐ Not Applicable ☐ Applicable If applicable, describe below: See Attached Sheet. and/or Environmental Conditions.
-Exceptional topographic or environmental conditions or other extraordinary situations on the land, building or structure. ☐ Not Applicable and/or c.
+Exceptional narrowness, shallowness or shape of a specific property in existence on the effective date of the Zoning Ordinance or amendment.

+See Attached Sheet.

+and/or

+b.
+Environmental Conditions.
+Exceptional topographic or environmental conditions or other extraordinary situations on the land, building or structure.

+\Box Not Applicable \Box Applicable If applicable, describe below:

+See Attached Sheet.

+and/or

+c.
 Abutting Property.
-The use or development of the property immediately adjacent to the subject property would prohibit the literal enforcement of the requirements of the Zoning Ordinance or would involve significant practical difficulties. ✓ Not Applicable ☐ Applicable If applicable, describe below:
+The use or development of the property immediately adjacent to the subject property would prohibit the literal enforcement of the requirements of the Zoning Ordinance or would involve significant practical difficulties.

+V Not Applicable

+Applicable

+If applicable, describe below: